 Eating more healthily

 That’s why if you do decide to go ahead, that it’s important to see a member of the Australasian Society of Aesthetic Plastic Surgeons whose ethics and training are of the highest standing.
-Our members are all Specialist Plastic Surgeons who will take the time to thoroughly consult with you about your lifestyle and expectations so you are fully informed of what the surgery will involve and how realistic the outcomes will be.
+Our members are all Specialist Plastic Surgeons who will take the time to thoroughly consult with you about your lifestyle and expectations so you are informed of what the surgery will involve and how realistic the outcomes will be.

 Visit our member’s directory to find the right surgeon for you.